top of page

 African Laughter

 Sub-Saharan Africa, where I lived, worked and travelled for over two decades, has made a lasting impression on me.
 Hence it naturally is a great source of inspiration for my work.
 I need to paint about it.
 But how?
 Africa stands for so much.
 I am exploring what exactly that is, and how to express how I feel about my past experience there.
-The project focuses on the Great African Rift Valley area, where I lived longest and travelled most extensively, and wherefrom I got my first and most profound memories.This series of 8 small pieces is the first step on this journey
+The project focuses on the Great African Rift Valley area, where I lived longest and travelled most extensively, and where I got my first and most profound African memories from.This series of 8 pieces is the first step on this African journey.

 Scenes of Nature Collage

-These semi-abstract paintings are collage works on paper made on the basis of hikes in nature areas around my home town.
+These semi-abstract paintings are collage works on paper made on the basis of hikes in nature areas around my home town in the Netherlands.
 While hiking I immersed myself in the natural environment and took photos, focusing on the big picture as well as on details/close-ups.
 On the basis of this source material I painted (elements of) the nature scenes on large sheets of paper.
-I then tore these sheets into pieces and reassembled them into collage works.
+I then tore these sheets into pieces and reassembled them into collage paintings.

 After p1 sketch 1.jpg